Review essay in The Independent Review: A Journal of Political Economy (Winter 2018)

 But some nuance is in order.
 I can imagine Buchanan saying just those things, and everyone present laughing at his sarcastic use of Marxist language and imagery.
 But notice that there was no swearing to secrecy; there was no claim that the goals of the movement should be hidden.
 In fact, Buchanan actually said, If a history of the . . . movement is ever written, it can talk about origins in a log cabin deep in the Virginia mountains.
 Friends, MacLean has in fact written that history, using easily available public documents that no one has made any effort to disguise or destroy.

-This wasnt a conspiracy; like anyone trying to establish an academic school, Buchanan very much hoped that the movement would sweep the nation, and the world.
-Another of my Duke colleagues, Fredric Jameson (1982, 75), used similar language:
+This wasnt a conspiracy; like anyone trying to establish an academic school, Buchanan very much hoped that the movement would sweep the nation and the world.
+Another of my Duke colleagues, Fredric Jameson, used similar language:

 If you think that the current system is bad and getting worse, then you hope to start a movement.
-That movement is likely to be accelerated by (1) the existence of an educated cadre, and (2) the legitimation of that sort of discourse, so that it is academically acceptable to have such discussions.
-So, while Buchanan and Jameson disagree about almost everything else, they agreed about what was required for changing society in the direction that they honestly thought would be useful for society.
+That movement is likely to be accelerated by (1) the existence of an educated cadre and (2) the legitimation of that sort of discourse, so that it is academically acceptable to have such discussions.
+So although Buchanan and Jameson disagreed about almost everything else, they agreed about what was required for changing society in the direction that they honestly thought would be useful for society.

 An Alternative Plausible Interpretation

 I am, in important ways, handicapped here when it comes to speculating.
-I actually know a lot about Public Choice as an academic discipline, and I have more than thirty years experience in working with James Buchanans body of written research.
-My background sharply restricts the set of plausible, interesting accounts I can give of the subject, because I am constrained by in-depth knowledge of it.
+I actually know a great deal about public choice as an academic discipline, and I have more than thirty years experience in working with James Buchanans body of written research.
+My background sharply restricts the set of plausible, interesting accounts I can give of the subject because I am constrained by in-depth knowledge of it.

 In fairness, then, and in the interests of full disclosure, I should note some issues.